PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ### omnistudio-patterns.md

-**When to Retrieve**: Questions about OmniStudio, OmniScript design patterns, FlexCard patterns, grant management workflows, or OmniStudio performance optimization.
+**When to Retrieve**: Designing OmniScripts for guided workflows, creating FlexCards for reusable UI components, implementing grant management workflows with OmniStudio, integrating OmniStudio with Salesforce data model, or optimizing OmniStudio performance and error handling.

 **Summary**: OmniStudio (OmniScripts and FlexCards) patterns for guided workflows and reusable UI components.
-Covers OmniScript design, FlexCard design, grant management workflows, integration patterns, and performance optimization.
+Covers OmniScript design patterns for guided processes, FlexCard design for reusable UI, grant management workflow patterns, integration with Salesforce data model, and performance optimization with error handling.

 **Key Topics**:
 - OmniScripts for guided processes